Post By RelatedRelated Post

 - Take a slice of soil from one side of each hole, save 1 to 2-inches from the middle of the slice, and discard the sides, top, and bottom.

-- Mix the samples in a clear container, allow them to dry at room temperature, enclose a small fee, and send it all to the lab.
+- Mix the samples, allow them to dry at room temperature, enclose a small fee, and send it all to the lab.

 If your lawn has areas that range over various types of terrain (i.e., near water, rocky ledge, or imported topsoil), you should request a separate sampling kit for each area.
 Otherwise, the lab may recommend doses of fertilizer or soil amendments suitable for one area but not for another.